QuickCarpet/QuickCarpet/rules.md

 Options: `true`, `false`
 Categories: feature, experimental

-## movableBlockOverwrites
+## movableBlockOverrides
-Overwrite how pistons interact with any block.
+Override how pistons interact with any block.
 Adds weak stickyness behavior used by default for redstone components, flowerpots, etc.

 Type: `boolean`
 Default: `false`